 Step 2: Complete the form (be sure to use your law school email address)

-Step 3: Check "I have read and agree to the terms and conditions
+Step 3: Check "I agree to the terms of Service"

 Step 4: Click Sign Up.